Mastercard-Gateway/simplify-php-server/README.md

 =========================
 This is an companion application to help developers start building a mobile application using Simplify Commerce by MasterCard to accept payments.

+##Steps

+* Register with Heroku if you haven't done so